microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/cloudpc-getprovisionedcloudpcs.md

 #### Response

-The following example shows the response. that includes only the default properties.
+The following example shows the response that includes only the default properties.

 <!-- {
   "blockType": "response",